EvolutionJobs/polymer-vdom/README.md

 The goal of this project is to use JSX tools (where appropriate) to build the shadow DOM in Polymer components, with minimal overhead.

-## Progress

-This project is currently underway and not ready for production:

-1. Create VDOM builder that can render JSX output.
-DONE
-2. Create Polymer behavior/element to make this JSX easy to apply.
-IN PROGRESS
-3. Create tooling process to output `.html` files with embedded JSX output.
-NOT STARTED

 ## Demo

 `<calendrical-heatmap>` has a [sample version](https://github.com/EvolutionJobs/calendrical-heatmap/blob/master/calendrical-heatmap.tsx) written using this.